Medrine-Jepkemoi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Shell Variables Expansions File
 Script that creates an alias
-Script that prints hello user, where user is the current Linux user
+Script that prints hello user, where user is the current Linux user Script that adds /action to the PATH. /action should be the last directory the shell looks into when looking for a program